NeotokyoRebuild/neo/README.md

 * NEOTOKYO rebuild in Source SDK 2013 Multiplayer (2025 TF2 SDK Update)
 * Forked from: https://github.com/NeotokyoRevamp/neo
 * License: SOURCE 1 SDK LICENSE, see [LICENSE](LICENSE) for details
-* See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how the codebase work and contribute
+* See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how the codebase works and how to contribute to it

 ## Table of contents
 To see the Table of Contents, please use the "Outline" feature on GitHub by clicking the button located in the top right of this document.